johnson-robert3/Lake-Eutrophish-GHG/README.md

 **Metabolism functions:** currently, the corrected/interpolated DO concentration data (as above) are used to calculate metabolism

-**Z-mix:** currently the mixed-layer depth is set as the depth of the thermocline (from t-chains in ponds B and F), but during times of mixing/turnover or when the function couldn't correctly calculate a thermocline depth, Z-mix is set to 1.5 m

-**DOC data:** sample values were corrected by subtracting the mean value of the blanks within the corresponding run. the first blank in each run was excluded (carryover from flushing) from this mean, as well as two blanks that were outliers (one had TOC > 1000 ppb, one had TOC < 10 ppb)

-**GHG Model Dataset:** days with erroneous metabolism values (i.e, negative GPP, positive R) are currently excluded from the total compiled dataset for use with GHG models; pond surface values of temperature and chlorophyll are calculated from sonde profiles and are each the mean of all values between 5 & 50 cm (0.05 - 0.50 m)
+**GHG Model Dataset:** days with erroneous metabolism values (i.e, negative GPP, positive R) are currently excluded from the total compiled dataset for use with GHG models